polluterofminds/graphite-blockstack/README.md

+**Note: this is the old repository.
+Please see the official [Graphite repository](https://github.com/Graphite-Docs/graphite) for the most recent code.

 ## Graphite

 Graphite is a decentralized writing app build on [Blockstack](http://blockstack.org).
 The app never stores your identity or any of your data.
 You own your files, you choose what to share (Blockstack [multireader](link) storage coming soon for collaboration).